kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 $$f(x, n) = 31 + f(x - 5, n) + \ldots$$

 If we had infinite number of eggs, you'd see that the first term is the only contribution to $f(x, n)$.
-That is to say, if we had infinite eggs, with 5 eggs we can guarantee checking 31 floors.
+That is to say, if we had infinite eggs, with 5 drops we can guarantee checking 31 floors.

 # Implementation